rdeneau/book-typescript-object-creation/doc/object-composition.md

 _Implicit delegation_ and _forwarding_ ressemble even more.
 In both cases, the wrapper doesn't pass itself to the wrappee.
 The wrappee is not aware of the wrapper.
 The association is unidirectional.

 Another source of confusion: the [delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern) which is more a kind of _forwarding_!

+---

+## Warning foreword

+> Inheritance should be used with care, due to the strong coupling between base and derived classes, breaking the [S**O**LID Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle).
+Ask yourself the question: "Is there really a 'is-a' relationship between both classes?".
+Any kind of [object composition](./object-composition.md) i.e. 'has-a' relationship should be considered first or during a refactoring phase (cf. [Red/Green/Refactor TDD mantra](https://en.wikipedia.org/wiki/Test-driven_development#Development_style)).
+>
+> Nevertheless, inheritance should not be banned too.
+Every technique has its advantages and drawbacks and can be appropriate in some situations.
+For instance, inheritance is used in the [Template Method Pattern](https://en.wikipedia.org/wiki/Template_method_pattern), despite the fact that [Composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) is a principle  given and applied in [GoF Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns).